ietf-wg-cellar/matroska-specification/iana_matroska_ids.md

 ## Matroska Element IDs Registry

-This document creates a new IANA registry called the "Matroska Element IDs" registry.
+IANA has created a new registry called the "Matroska Element IDs" registry.

-a Change Controller (IETF or email of registrant), and an optional Reference to a document describing the Element ID.
+The following are needed to register a new Element ID in this registry: an Element ID, a Change Controller (IETF or email of registrant), and an optional Reference to a document describing the Element ID.